Ben Olsen: Coaching career

-Personal
+Personal life

 Olsen is a licensed minister and presided over the nuptials of his then-teammate, Nick Rimando, in 2005.
 He is married to Megan Schoen, a teacher at Takoma Park Middle School.
 The two wed in Negril, Jamaica in December 2006.
-Their wedding was featured in Brides Magazine.
+Their wedding was featured in Brides magazine.
 Megan gave birth to their daughter, Ruby, on September 30, 2008.

 The couple later featured in a popular TV commercial for Dick's Sporting Goods, in which Olsen enjoys an impromptu soccer skills exhibition with fellow MLS players Brian Ching, Duilio Davino and Christian Gómez, before he and Megan chase their screen son, "Dawson", out of the store when he has the temerity to ask for a David Beckham jersey.

 Olsen has rented out the apartment below his Northwest, Washington, D.C. town house to numerous teammates, including to D.C.
 United goalkeeper Zach Wells during the 2008 season.

 He was featured on the North American cover of FIFA 2001.